-Dancing through less skilled players at a young age is one thing, but as the skills gap narrows with age, players who used to be able to skate through a whole team quickly learn they need to play with and off their teammates to be effective.
-If their heads are down and they can't see the ice or find teammates, they become less valuable.
-As a parent and a coach it is important to continue to stress to players to keep their heads up.
+Dancing through less skilled players at a young age is one thing, but as the skills gap narrows with age, players who used to be able to skate through a whole team quickly learn they need to play with their teammates to be effective.
+If their heads are down and they can't see the ice or find teammates, they become less impactful.
+As a parent and/or a coach it is important to continue to stress to players to keep their heads up.
 Sometimes capturing a snippet of a game or practice on video and reviewing it with your player can be invaluable as players may not even realize how often their heads are down until they see it with their own eyes.
-Additionally, kids are visual learners so the videos help.
+Remember most kids are also visual learners so the videos help.
 Below we put together a list of puck handling do's and don't ...
-DO's
+DO

-Only do what your capable of - Just like some players are better skaters than others there are some players that are better puck handlers than others.
+Only do what you're capable of - Just like some players are better skaters than others there are some players that are better puck handlers than others.
 Not every player will have "magic hands."
 Players should concentrate on what they are comfortable doing with the puck (with their heads up) and do that really effectively.

 Don't overhandle the puck - The puck moves up the ice fastest when passed.
 Players today all too often think they can dance through a whole team with their deft puck handling (a theory perpetuated by social media videos).
 As I always tell my players, you may get by one of two players, but you're not getting by five players consistently.
-There is nothing more infuriating to a coach or a teammate than to watch a you (over and over and over) not give up the puck.
+There is nothing more infuriating to a coach or a teammate than to watch you (over and over and over) not give up the puck.
 It makes the player and the team less effective and leads to resentment from fellow players.
-After all they didn't come to the game to watch you be a "puck hog"
+After all, they didn't come to the game to watch you be a "puck hog"

 Don't be fancy - Like in life, the old tried and true KISS Method (Keep It Simple Stupid) tends to be the most effective.
 This ties into point 1 above.
 Players need to concentrate on making the easy play.
-Hockey is not a complicated game ... advance the puck, play in straight lines (don't zig zag all over the ice carrying the puck) and take open ice if you have it.
-Finally, and as a general rule never go backwards towards your own end of the ice with the puck.
+Hockey is not a complicated game ... advance the puck, play in straight lines (don't zig-zag all over the ice carrying the puck) and take open ice if you have it.
+Finally, and as a general rule never go backward towards your own end of the ice with the puck.

-Clearly there are nuisances to all the rules above depending on skill level and level of play.
+Clearly, there are nuisances to all the rules above depending on skill level and level of play.
 However, as a general rule, if your player can learn to follow the Do's and Don't above they will not only be a better overall player, but they will also learn to use their teammates more and advance the overall goals of the team.